Caudill Rowlett Scott: History

 Over the years, it developed a national reputation and also had international clients.
 It opened regional offices and the six partner firm employed 250 employees.
 It became a public corporation, CRS Design Associates, Inc. in 1970 and had added engineering and construction divisions.
 It was listed on the American Stock Exchange in 1971.
-During the 1970's the firm became known for prestigious projects in the Middle East, including Saudi University of Petroleum and Minerals (now known as King Fahd University of Petroleum and Minerals) in Dhahran, which is notable for its contemporary Islamic design, and Riyadh University.
+During the 1970s the firm became known for prestigious projects in the Middle East, including Saudi University of Petroleum and Minerals (now known as King Fahd University of Petroleum and Minerals) in Dhahran, which is notable for its contemporary Islamic design, and Riyadh University.
 The firm was also active in Kuwait and elsewhere in the Gulf States.

 In 1983, J.E.
 Sirrine, an industrial engineering firm, became part of the company and the company's name was changed to CRSS, popularly known as CRS-Sirrine.
 The Sirrine arm of the firm continued to pursue engineering work, much of it in the pulp and paper industry, while the architecture group continued to focus primarily on architecture-related work.

 Eventually, the corporation also developed a core group which focused on businesses related to both architecture and industrial engineering.
 CRS Capital became involved in reinsurance for A/E-related firms and became involved in development of power-generation facilities.
 In 1994, a few years after the death of Scott, CRSS began divesting itself, selling off the architectural group to HOK of St. Louis and the Sirrine engineering division to Jacobs Engineering Group of Pasadena, California.